Ajn0r/pet-palace/README.md

 ### Ads

+The ad features include creating, editing and viewing ads.
+The user can create ads if they need a petsitter, wants to petsit or any other type of ad.
+The user can search for and filter ads on the type of pet or the type of ad it is, so if the user only wants to see ads with dogs they can choose 'filter by pet' and then choose the dog options.

 #### DraftAd

 If the user has any ads in the draft stage, the ad's title will be displayed, and if clicked, it leads the user to that post.
 The component will be displayed on the side of the ads on larger screens and at top of the content on smaller screens.